Tornado Awareness Week in Wisconsin

 It’s Tornado Awareness Week in Wisconsin.
-Now that we’re reasonably certain to be done with winter weather, Tod Pritchard with Wisconsin Emergency Management wants us to start thinking about the severe weather that comes when the days turn warn.
+Now that we’re reasonably certain to be done with winter weather, Tod Pritchard with Wisconsin Emergency Management wants us to start thinking about the severe weather that comes when the days turn warm.

 “Make sure that you dust off your plans for a tornado,” Pritchard advises.
 “It’s not really a question of if we’ll have a big tornado in Wisconsin, it’s a question of when.”
 According to the National Weather Service, Wisconsin averages 23 tornadoes annually.
 Last year, there were 16 tornado touchdowns in the state.
 All of the tornadoes were either an EF0 or EF1